-Miami Violent Crime Attorneys
+Miami Violent Crime Lawyer

 Violent crimes prosecuted under Florida law include a whole host of acts, and the penalties for a violent crime conviction are almost always harsh.
 But with each charge there may be a number of defenses available, including arguments of self-defense or justification.
-The Miami violent crime attorneys at Ratzan & Faccidomo provide sound legal advice and effective representation to clients accused of all types of violent crime in Florida, including:
+The Miami violent crime lawyers at Ratzan & Faccidomo provide sound legal advice and effective representation to clients accused of all types of violent crime in Florida, including:

 - Assault: The intentional threat of or actual act of violence upon another, which requires the victim’s genuine belief in its occurrence.
 It is Aggravated Assault if it was meant to cause a felony, or if the accused used a deadly weapon to frighten the victim.